CedricSchmeits/pinguino-compilers/README.md

 pinguino-compilers
 ==================

-SDCC and GCC compilers for Pinguino.
+SDCC-pic16 and GCC-mips-elf compilers for Pinguino.